 The Cleveland-Marshall Law School occupies commodious quarters in its own building located at 1240 Ontario Street, Cleveland, Ohio.
 The School is located in the heart of the City and is readily accessible by automobile and public transportation.
 It is felt that no city in the country affords better facilities for legal studies than Cleveland.
-Within a few minutes walking distance of the School sits one of the District Courts of the United States, one of the Appellate Courts of Ohio, the Common Pleas Court of Cuyahoga County, the Probate Court of Cuyahoga County, the Juvenile Court of Cuyahoga County and the Cleveland Municipal Court.
+Within a few minutes walking distance of the School sits one of the District Courts of the United States, one of the Appellate Courts of Ohio, the Common Pleas Court of Cuyahoga County, the Probate Court of Cuyahoga County, the Juvenile Court of Cuyahoga County and the Cleveland Municipal Court, as well as federal, state and municipal administrative buildings.